Fuel line: scheme, types, functions, material, fitting and cleaner

 Spots or puddles under the car should never be left unattended.
 It always means some sort of leak.
 Sometimes this is completely harmless or even a technical necessity.
 However, most leaks are the result of a defect with possible annoying or even serious consequences.
 Read this article for everything you need to know about puddles under your car.
 Fluids in your car There are several fluids that circulate in your car, each with specific characteristics and a well-defined purpose.
 Only a few of them are allowed to escape.
 Summing up all the fluids in a car, we can distinguish the following list: - fuel: gasoline or diesel - lubricants: engine oil, gearbox oil, differential oil - brake fluid - coolant - condensate in the air conditioner - liquid refrigerant for the air conditioner - battery acid Step 1: Diagnosing puddles under the car First…

-Fuel filter - what is its function?
-Does it need to be replaced?
+Fuel Filter - What is its function?
+Should it be replaced?

-Where do fuel impurities come from?
+Where do impurities in fuel come from?
 In principle, a distinction can be made between external and internal factors.
-The first includes refueling with contaminated fuel - most often this happens at gas stations with a dubious reputation.
-Internal factors are contaminants that are found in the fuel system as a result of corrosion and precipitate out of the fuel and accumulate as sediment at the bottom of the tank.
-No matter where they come from, they end up in the fuel filter, which is designed to stop them before they reach the engine.
-Fuel filters - types and design Depending on the type of fuel being cleaned, filters must have a different design.
-Gasoline reminiscent of a metal can with two nozzles on opposite ...
+The former include filling up with contaminated fuel – most often this happens at gas stations with a dubious reputation.
+Internal factors are contaminants that are found in the fuel system as a result of corrosion and precipitate from the fuel and accumulate as sediment at the bottom of the tank.
+Regardless of where they come from, they eventually end up in the fuel filter, which is designed to stop them before they enter the engine.
+Fuel filters – types and design Depending on the type of fuel being cleaned, filters must have a different design.
+Gasoline filters resemble a metal can with two nozzles on opposite…

 Pouring gasoline into a diesel - how to prevent a malfunction?
 What about a common rail motor?

-Especially in the case of diesel units, it is easy to make a mistake - the tip of the gas distributor (pistol) has a smaller diameter, which makes it easier to enter the filler neck in a car with a diesel engine.
-Therefore, pouring gasoline into a diesel occurs much more often than mistakes vice versa.
-Luckily, this doesn't have to end up damaging the drive.
-Pouring gasoline into a diesel - what are the consequences?
-As the experience of many users, as well as independent tests, shows, the wrong fuel in the tank does not necessarily result in diesel failure.
-If you realized your mistake in time and just poured a small amount of the wrong fuel into the tank (up to 20% of the fuel tank volume), it will probably be enough to fill in the oil and observe the operation of the engine.
-Old engines should be fine...
+It is especially easy to make a mistake with diesel engines – the tip of the fuel distributor (gun) has a smaller diameter, which makes it easier to enter the filler neck in a car with a diesel engine.
+Therefore, pouring gasoline into a diesel engine occurs much more often than the opposite error.
+Fortunately, this does not necessarily have to end in damage to the drive.
+Pouring gasoline into a diesel engine – what are the consequences?
+As the experience of many users, as well as independent tests, shows, the wrong fuel in the tank does not necessarily end in diesel failure.
+If you realized your mistake in time and just poured a small amount of the wrong fuel into the tank (up to 20% of the fuel tank volume), it will probably be enough to add oil and watch the engine run.
+Old engines should be fine,…

 Replacing the diesel filter - how to do it!